newlogic/openg2p/docs/contributing.md

 ## **Do you have questions about the source code?**

-- Ask any question about how to use Newlogic G2P in the [Discussions](https://github.com/newlogic/newlogic-g2p/discussions).
+- Ask any question about how to use OpenG2P-ng in the [Discussions](https://github.com/newlogic/newlogic-g2p/discussions).

 Thanks!